 The Boy Scouts of America is one of our nation's largest and most prominent values-based youth development organizations.
 The BSA provides a program for young people that builds character, trains them in the responsibilities of participating in citizenship, and develops personal fitness.
 For over a century, the BSA has helped build the future leaders of this country by combining educational activities and lifelong values with fun.

-The Boy Scouts of America for over a century of experience, knows that helping youth is the key to building a more conscientious, responsible, and productive society.
+The Boy Scouts of America with over a century of experience knows that helping youth is the key to building a more conscientious, responsible, and productive society.

-Cary Presbyterian Church is Troop 232's Chartering Organization and one of the longest running, un-broken Chartered Organizations in the Occoneechee Council for more than 50 years now.
-Troop 232 was Chartered on April Fools day 1967.
+Cary Presbyterian Church is Troop 232's Chartering Organization and one of the longest-running, un-broken Chartered Organizations in the Occoneechee Council for more than 50 years now.
+Troop 232 was chartered on April 1, 1967.

 First - Select leadership.
 The head of the chartered organization appoints a chartered organization representative to provide leadership in the selection of a unit committee of parents and organization members that will provide overall supervision for the unit’s program.
 The committee also selects the adult unit leaders who will work with the youth.
 Additionally, the chartered organization representative is a voting member of the local council and may serve as a member of the district committee.

 Second - Provides a meeting place and promotes a desirable program for their community.
 The chartered organization arranges for appropriate meeting facilities for the unit and promotes through its committee the full use of the program, including outdoor experiences, advancement, recognition, and, in particular, Scouting’s values.